trongbang86/ProjectJS/README.md

 	}
 }
 ```

+### Data Access Object (DA0)
+Since the Models are backed by [Knex], they act as DAO objects in this framework.
+According to [Knex], you can add your own methods to enrich the Models.
+Therefore, there is no folder so called _dao_ under _server_ folder.
+If you do have a need to have dedicated DAO objects, what you can do is to add them under _helpers_ folder.
+However, this is only a suggestion, it's still very much up to your design and you have to make this decision.

 ### Best Practices
 Following are only suggestions how we can structure projects to promote reusability and code quality.